Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Re-imagen: Retrieval-augmented text-to-image generator;** Wenhu Chen et al

 ## Benchmark & Evaluation
-- **How Much Can CLIP Benefit Vision-and-Language Tasks?;** Sheng Shen et al; Explore two scenarios: 1) plugging CLIP into task-specific fine-tuning; 2) combining CLIP with V&L pre-training and transferring to downstream tasks.
-Show the boost in performance when using CLIP as the image encoder.
 - **Multimodal datasets: misogyny, pornography, and malignant stereotypes;** Abeba Birhane et al
 - **WHEN AND WHY VISION-LANGUAGE MODELS BEHAVE LIKE BAGS-OF-WORDS, AND WHAT TO DO ABOUT IT?;** Mert Yuksekgonul et al
 - **Understanding ME?
 Multimodal Evaluation for Fine-grained Visual Commonsense;** Zhecan Wang et al